newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 monitoring user's password explicitly instead of letting the recipe auto-generate a random one.
 Leave it unset (the common case) to auto-generate.

-The recipe sources this file directly — it does not need to be valid shell beyond plain `KEY=VALUE` assignment.
+The recipe parses this file as plain `KEY=VALUE` lines — it never executes it as a shell script, so anything beyond a simple assignment on a line (shell syntax, command substitution, etc.) is safely ignored rather than run.

 Create it with restrictive permissions from the start:
 ```bash